Edit Content

 • Excessive Phone Calls

 Have you been bombarded with phone calls from Williams & Fudge?
 Repeated and frequent phone calls pressure and annoy you, and they are a direct violation of the FDCPA.
 While debt collectors can contact you about a legitimate debt, they cannot overwhelm you with calls, especially if they intend to harass you.
+The reliability of their communication methods is often questioned due to the aggressive and persistent nature of their tactics.

 • Use of Profane or Abusive Language